-The shared folders screens all To create additional shared fo select the folder, then click As w you to define which users and groups have access to each shared I ders, click Add.
-To add or remove either user or group access to a sha ign Access.
-To delete a shared folder, select the folder, then click Del folder. ned folder, ete.
-Shared folders: Users with access: public usbdisk1 usbdisk2 ABC (CIF5) guest (CIF5)
+Shared Folders The shared folders screens all low you to define which users and groups have access to each shared folder. lders, click Add.
+To add or remove either user or group access to a shared folder, sign Access.
+To delete a shared folder, select the folder, then click Delete.
+Shared folders: Users with access: public usbdisk1 usbdisk2 ABC (CIFS) guest (CIFS) Add Assign Access Delete